Let Them Eat Bread: The Theft That Helped Inspire 'Les Miserables'

 As news of the meals spread, the idea was replicated in the poor parishes of London and other cities.
 "It ultimately led to the introduction of canteens in publicly funded schools," writes Bellos.
 "Free school lunches, which became a universal right in Britain and France only two generations ago, can be traced back directly to the initiative Hugo took."

 Alongside the free lunches, Hugo's great novel, too, has endured.
-As he wrote so strikingly in the preface: "Wherever men go in ignorance or despair, wherever women sell themselves for bread, wherever children lack a book to learn from or a warm hearth, Les Misérables knocks at the door and says: 'open up, I am here for you.' "
+As he wrote to his Italian publisher: "Wherever men go in ignorance or despair, wherever women sell themselves for bread, wherever children lack a book to learn from or a warm hearth, Les Misérables knocks at the door and says: 'open up, I am here for you.' "

 Nina Martyris is a freelance journalist based in Knoxville, Tenn.